Skip to main content

 Manage Secrets

-Secrets can be stored in personal profiles, allowing sensitive information such as access keys, tokens, and credentials to be securely utilized in specific contexts.
+You can securely register Secrets in personal profiles, enabling the use of sensitive information such as access keys, tokens, and credentials in specific contexts.

-If you need StackSpot to access a private repository on GitHub for tasks like deployments or cloning code, you can register a Personal Access Token (PAT) as a Secret in your personal profile.
-This token will enable StackSpot to authenticate your access to the repository.
+Sometimes, you may need StackSpot to access a private GitHub repository for deployments or to clone code.
+To do this, you can register a Personal Access Token (PAT) as a secret in your personal profile.
+This token will allow StackSpot to authenticate and gain access to the repository.

 Prerequisites